sjp38/hackermail/USAGE.md

 ```

 The command downloads whole mails of the thread from the internet and shows the
 list.
-If the system is not able to download the mials from the internet, only
+If the system is not able to download the mails from the internet, only
 the mails of the thread in the previously generated list is listed.
 Note that
-the mail identifiers are newly generated when mails are downloaded from the
+the mail indices are newly generated when mails are downloaded from the
 internet.

 Reading Mails